THE STONE INDEPENDENT SCHOOL

 STEM at Stone

-A student in a STEM course at Stone will be inspired by the complexity of the problems they are asked to solve.
+Students in STEM course at Stone will be inspired by the complexity and the signifcance of the problems they are asked to solve.

-The interdisciplinary learning goals simply our four frameworks: the Aristotelian Triangle; systems thinking, design thinking, and entrepreneurial thinking.
-We are interested in identifying the transferable higher order thinking skills that students practice in the course.
-To do so, we ask: Why does it matter that students take this course?
+We understand that the work our students do in our classes prepare them for better work as scientists, but also better work as researchers, as academics, as college students, as citizens.
+To do so, we ask regularly: Why does it matter that students take this course?
 What problem is being solved, and what thinking skills are involved?
 Why is this important to problem solving?
 How does this course help students in life?
 How is this content applied in the real world?
 What couldn’t we do if we didn’t learn this?
 How will this way of thinking show up in other disciplines or jobs?

 We believe that the application of skills is the primary act of learning.
-We do not wait for a far-off time where students will finally know enough to be able to do something with their understanding.
-The Problem-Based Learning pedagogical approach sees the “doing” as the vehicle through which learning occurs in the classroom.
-We design our courses as powerful units of learning that hinge on a problem to be solved.
+The Problem-Based Learning pedagogical approach sees the “doing” as the vehicle through which learning occurs in the classroom (as opposed to simple repitition of content and facts).

 Our students choose artifacts that provide meaningful work in order to showcase the evidence of skill acquisition.
 We also want artifacts that teach students how a discipline communicates their work and call this type of product an “authentic artifact.”